yhlin07/jarOfAwesome/README.md

 MIT License - Use freely for personal or commercial projects

-## 🙏 Acknowledgments

-Built with:
-- 🤖 Claude Code (Anthropic) for development
-- 💡 The insight that our brains need external systems to remember progress

 ---

 *Because sometimes we all need a reminder of how far we've come.*